ydb-platform/ydb/ydb/docs/en/core/deploy/manual/deploy-ydb-on-premises.md

    Where `<node.ydb.tech>` is the FQDN of the server running the dynamic node that supports the `/Root/testdb` database.

-   The command shown above has to be modified if user authentication or TLS traffic protection modes are enabled in the cluster.
-For example:
+   The command above must be adjusted if TLS traffic protection or user authentication mode is enabled in the cluster.
+Example:

    ```bash
    ydb -e grpcs://<node.ydb.tech>:2136 -d /Root/testdb --ca-file ydb-ca.crt --user root scripting yql \